imroc/req/docs/api.md

 The following are the chainable settings of Client, all of which have corresponding global wrappers.

+Basically, you can know the meaning of most settings directly from the method name.

 ### <a name="Debug">Debug Features</a>

 * [DevMode()](https://pkg.go.dev/github.com/imroc/req/v3#Client.DevMode) - Enable all debug features (Dump, DebugLog and Trace).